EvokeMadness/creative-space/research/exploring-materials-engineering.md

 ## Exploring Materials Engineering

-Overview and definitions of different materials by Dr. Patrick P. Pizzo from San Jose University.
+Overview and definitions for different materials by Dr. Patrick P. Pizzo from San Jose University.

 ## Link: